Sapta-Dev27/POSTGRES/readme.md

    4. update the values into the table
    5. delete the values from the table
    6. Fetch all the values from the table
+   7. Filter users by email and name
+   8. Filter users by order
+   9. Relationships
+   10. Joins ( INNER and LEFT)